How to divide Ornamental Grass

 In general, Ornamental Grasses should be divided every 3rd year.
 Or, if the center of the clump doesn’t appear to be making any new growth.
 If the center of the clump looks dead, then you should divide the plant.
 So, if you see all of your plants ‘waking up’ from the winter, examine your ornamental grasses.
 If you see new growth around the plant, but none in the center it may be time to divide.

 When should you divide your Ornamental Grass?
-Or, what time of year should you divide roots of grasses?

 The best time to divide ornamental grasses is early in the Spring while temperatures are still cool.
 Because of the cool temperatures there will not be a heat load on the plant, which means that it won’t require as much water.
 Furthermore, the soil tends to stay more moist in the Spring.
 Also, the grass will still be dormant.
-Being nearly dormant means that there won’t be as much shock to the ornamental grass when it is cut in half!
+Being nearly dormant means that there won’t be as much shock to the ornamental grass when it is cut in half.

 Tools and Materials required for dividing ornamental grass